Member Organizations

 Audit Oversight Arrangements

-Vietnam does not have a fully independent audit oversight authority separate from the Ministry of Finance.
-Oversight of the audit profession is carried out by the Ministry of Finance in accordance with the Law on Independent Audit No. 67/2011/QH12 and related implementing regulations.
+Vietnam does not have an independent audit oversight authority separate from the Ministry of Finance.
+Audit oversight is carried out by the Ministry of Finance under the Law on Independent Audit No. 67/2011/QH12 and related implementing regulations.
+The Law on Independent Audit regulates the principles, conditions, scope, and form of independent audit activities, as well as the rights and obligations of practicing auditors, audit firms, branches of foreign audit firms in Vietnam, and audited entities.

-Vietnam is not a member of the International Forum of Independent Audit Regulators.
+Vietnam is not listed as a member of the International Forum of Independent Audit Regulators.

 -